bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

 * A OneLogin Administrator.
 * A Bitrise Organization owner who is logged into the Organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams "https://www.bitrise.io/pricing/teams")) on [Bitrise](https://www.bitrise.io).

+{% include message_box.html type="note" title="Before you start" content="Before connecting SAML SSO to your Organization, make sure:

+* You have a SAML SSO provider (Identity Provider) that you can connect Bitrise to and the administrator to the SAML SSO provider is at hand.
+* Your account on Bitrise has an Org with [Org Elite or Velocity plan](https://www.bitrise.io/pricing).
+If it doesn’t have an Org, go ahead and [create one](https://devcenter.bitrise.io/team-management/organizations/creating-org/).
+Setting up SAML SSO is the same for existing and brand new Orgs on Bitrise.
+* As with other [Org management actions](https://devcenter.bitrise.io/team-management/organizations/members-organizations/), only the Org owner can set up SAML SSO to a Bitrise Org."%}

 ## Configuring Bitrise on OneLogin

  1. Log into [OneLogin](https://www.onelogin.com/ "https://www.onelogin.com/") as an Administrator.